 Day 4: Murchison Falls National Park – Albert Delta and Bottom of the falls birding boat rides

 Murchison Falls National Park is not just a record holder for Uganda’s largest protected area, it is also one of the only few accessible places in Africa to find the rare Shoebill Stork.
 Apart from the Shoebill stork, special birds here include the secretary bird, Ground hornbill, Abyssinian Roller, Red-throated bee-eaters, Pied Kingfishers, Saddle-billed Stork, Goliath Heron, Red-throated Bee-eater, Long-toed Lapwing, Vinaceous Dove, Blue-breasted Bee-eater, Osprey, Little Bittern, Red-necked Falcon, White-crested Turaco, Grey Woodpecker, Darter and Giant Kingfisher, Red-winged Blue Warbler, Western Violet-backed Sunbird, Black-headed Gonolek, among others.

 Early morning after breakfast at the lodge, we shall take a boat along the Victoria Nile to the Lake Albert Delta aiming for the Shoebill Stork and other special birds.
-We shall embark on the afternoon boat ride to the bottom of the falls to increase our bird sightings. as we spot birds in and out of water.
-With the same adventurous spirit, we shall be able to have a fascinating view of the spectacular Murchison falls base, immense concentration of animals at the river banks and some in water.
+We shall embark on the afternoon boat ride to the bottom of the falls to increase our bird sightings.
+With the same adventurous spirit, we shall be able to have a fascinating view of the spectacular Murchison falls base, immense concentration of animals and birds at the river banks and some in water.
 Return to the lodge after the boat ride.

 Day 5: Full day birding and Game drives at the North of Murchison Falls National Park